 Uses for the Event Viewer

-At this point, you’re probably wondering why you should care about the Event Viewer.
-The Event Viewer can actually be helpful if you’re having a problem with your computer – for example, if your computer is blue-screening or randomly rebooting, the Event Viewer may provide more information about the cause.
+At this point, you’re probably wondering why you should care about Event Viewer, but it actually can be helpful if you’re troubleshooting a specific problem.
+For example, if your computer is blue-screening or randomly restarting, Event Viewer may provide more information about the cause.
 For example, an error event in the System log section may inform you which hardware driver crashed, which can help you pin down a buggy driver or a faulty hardware component.
-Just look for the error message associated with the time your computer froze or restarted—an error message about a computer freeze will be marked Critical.
+Just look for the error message associated with the time your computer froze or restarted—an error message about a computer freeze will be marked as Critical.